aiidateam/aiida-core/docs/source/installation.rst

 to configure AiiDA.
-The command will guide you through a process to configure the database, the repository location, and it will finally (automatically) run a ``verdi syncdb`` command, that creates the required tables in the database and installs the database triggers.
+The command will guide you through a process to configure the database, the repository location, and it will finally (automatically) run a django ``syncdb`` command, if needed, that creates the required tables in the database and installs the database triggers.

-.. note:: If this is your first installation, the code (Django, actually) will ask to setup an admin user ("Would you like to create one now?" prompt).
-  In this case chose ``yes`` and type the required information.
-Some notes:

-  * **Make sure that the username matches your local machine username!** This is required for the current version of AiiDA to work.
+.. note:: Whe the "Database engine" is asked, use 'sqlite' **only if** you want to try out AiiDA without setting up a database.

+  **However, keep in mind that for serious use, SQLite has serious limitations!!** For instance, when many calculations are managed at the same time, the database file is locked by SQLite to avoid corruption, but this can lead to timeouts that do not allow to AiiDA to properly store the calculations in the DB.

+  **Therefore, for production use of AiiDA, we strongly suggest to setup a "real" database** as PostgreSQL or MySQL.
+Then, in the "Database engine" field, type either 'postgres' or 'mysql' according to the database you chose to use.

+.. note:: As the first parameter to set during the ``verdi install`` phase, the "Default user email" is asked.

+  In AiiDA, the user email is used as username, and also as unique identifier when importing/exporting data from AiiDA.

+  We suggest here to use your institution email, to associate the calculations to your username.

+.. note:: Even if you choose an email different from the default one (``aiida@localhost``), an user with email ``aiida@localhost`` will be set up.
+  Anyway, its password will be set to None, effectively disabling any access via this user using the API or the Web Interface.

+  The existence of such a default user is particularly useful in a multi-user approach, where only one user should run the daemon, even if many users can simultaneously access the DB.
+  See the page on :ref:`setting up AiiDA in multi-user mode<aiida_multiuser>` for more details (only for advanced users).

-  * The password, in the current version of AiiDA, is not used (even if a non-null password should be specified).
+.. note:: The password, in the current version of AiiDA, is not used (it will
+    be used only in the REST API and in the web interface).
+If you leave the field empty, no password will be set and no access will be granted to the user via the REST API and the web interface.

 If something fails, you may have misconfigured the database.